ethyl2/performance_project/README_log.md

 The steps above increased the score to 93 for mobile and 95 for desktop.

 8. Resized pizzeria.jpg and compressed all of the images.

+##To Improve Performance of Pizza Site:

+1. In main.js, in the changePizzaSizes functions, pull the variables dx and newwidth out of the loop, since their values are the same for all of the generated pizza images.
+Inside, calculate those values once, for the document.querySelectorAll(".randomPizzaContainer")[0] and then start the loop.

+Before the change:
+95.0 ms when sliding from Med -> Small.
+101.8 ms when sliding from Small -> Large.

+After the change:
+5.9 ms when sliding from Med -> Small.
+10.3 ms when sliding from Small -> Large.